thiagodnf/bubble-chart-for-gnuplot/README.md

 ![alt tag](https://raw.githubusercontent.com/thiagodnf/bubble-chart-for-gnuplot/master/img/favicon/android-icon-72x72.png)
 # Bubble Chart for Gnuplot

-This tool generates a script that plots a bubble chart in the gnuplot tool
+This tool generates a bubble chart script for Gnuplot

 ## How to use

 You need to enter labels separated by ";".
-Further informations, use the "example" option on app.
+Further information, use the "example" option on app.
 Generate the script and run following command on terminal:

 ```text
 $ gnuplot script.gnu